Transparency

 In 2022, we started to work in partnership with a famous Swedish weaving producer, Klippan.
 Klippan has been producing wool, cotton and linen products since 1879 and they have production in both their fully owned Swedish and Latvian factories.
 All of their home textiles such as blankets, which is what Sandqvist produces with them, are made in their Latvian factory.
 This factory has around 160 workers

 As part of our commitment to full transparency, Sandqvist has listed the manufacturers of all materials used in our products, including fabrics and leather.
-Trims such as rivets, padding and webbing will be included in future transparency reports.
+Trims such as rivets and padding will be included in future transparency reports.

 Dibella India takes care of production of Sandqvist’s cotton lining, the 18 oz cotton canvas, the 12 oz polycotton and our cotton dust bags.